 Kal closes his eyes when he touches her.
 He's pretending to make love to her, but he isn't really.
 They're just having sex.
 Diana knows it, just like she knows he can't lie to her with his eyes open, so he does it with them closed.

 He doesn't lie any other time.
 When they fight together, it's the same as ever.
-Comrades in battle, looking out for each other--looking at each other.
-That has never changed.
+Comrades in battle, looking out for each other—looking at each other.
+That's never changed.
 And when they sit sentry for a world that barely trusts them anymore, she doesn't feel as if something is missing.
 As if something is wrong.
 They talk.
 They laugh.
 They argue.
 It feels good.
 It feels great.